-- a) Chair: The Chair of the Committee shall always be a member of the Merced Division in the Graduate Group supervising the doctoral program; no exceptions will be granted for this position.
-The Chair of the Doctoral Committee is responsible for providing primary guidance of the student's dissertation, although there may be some variation across Graduate Groups in the roles of the Faculty Advisor and the Chair of the Doctoral Committee; refer to the specific Graduate Group's Policies and Procedures. - b) Oversight Member: If the Chair, Research/Thesis advisor or other member of the committee has a financial interest in an outside entity that carries a possibility of a conflict of interest potentially harmful to the graduate student, an Oversight Member must be appointed in addition to the three general members.
+- a) Chair: The Chair of the Committee shall be a member of the Merced Division in the Graduate Group supervising the doctoral program.
+Non-faculty members (i.e., Professional Researchers) of the student's Graduate Group will be considered on an exception-only basis.
+The Graduate Dean, on behalf of the Graduate Council, retains sole authority to grant exceptions.
+The Chair of the Doctoral Committee is responsible for providing primary guidance of the student's dissertation. - b) Oversight Member: If the Chair, Research/Thesis advisor or other member of the committee has a financial interest in an outside entity that carries a possibility of a conflict of interest potentially harmful to the graduate student, an Oversight Member must be appointed in addition to the three general members.
 It is understood that the Oversight Member shall not bear a possible conflict of interest potentially harmful to the graduate student in the discharge of his or her role.
 See further Section VII.
 E. (Conflict of Interest).
 If there do not appear to be any harmful results from the conflict of interest, the Oversight Member shall sign a statement to that effect after each committee meeting and the statement shall be placed in the student's file and a copy forwarded to the Graduate Dean.
 If the Oversight Member perceives that there is a problem arising from conflict of interest issues, then he/she shall not sign off on the committee deliberation, but shall instead inform the Graduate Dean in writing.